wangziqi2013/wangziqi2013.github.io/_posts/2018-05-21-Redundant-Memory-Mappings-for-Fast-Access-to-Large-Memories.markdown

 The first write operation to any of the pages will trigger a page fault, and the OS lazily allocates a physical page, causing memory fragmentation after many small allocations.
 In earlier days when physical memory is usually small, this helps to reduce swapping.
 On modern work stations, however, swapping is less common.
-As a conclusion, the
+As a conclusion, in order for range mapping to work well, the OS should eagerly allocate a consecutive range of physical memory when virtual addresses are reserved by the application program.
+Having the physical pages in a consecutive range increases the probablity that only a few ranges can cover 90% of the application's working set.